tls-inspector/rootca/README.md

 # Root CA Certificate Stores

-This repository provides a PKCS#7 archive of Root CA Certificate Stores from Apple, Google, Microsoft, and Mozilla.
+This repository provides collections of Root CA Certificate Stores from Apple, Google, Microsoft, and Mozilla.
 The latest release of this repo always contains the most recent store, and is updated automatically whenever any changes are made.